Search

 • -every DURATION (default: 2s)

-This specify how frequently varnish-discovery should contact the source.
-For DNS and VAC, this means the duration between two requests (from start to start).
-In the kubernetes case, which uses long-poll, it tells varnish-discovery how long it should wait before trying again in case of failure (again, this is he time since the start of the failed request).
+Specifies how frequently varnish-discovery should contact the source.
+For DNS and VAC, it’s the duration between two requests (from start to start).
+For Kubernetes, which uses long-poll, it tells varnish-discovery how long it should wait before trying again in case of failure (again, the time since the start of the failed request).

 • -group NAME

-This option can be used multiple times and tell varnish-discovery the name to look for.
-The meaning is different depending on the source, but it always represent a handle behind which multiple IPs can hide::
+Can be used multiple times and tells varnish-discovery the name to look for.
+The meaning is different depending on the source, but it always represents a handle behind which multiple IPs can hide::

 - AWS: corresponds to autoscaling group